Last updated on 15 September, 2022

 Nursing bras usually come with clasps or hooks so you can access your breasts easily for feeding your baby, but it is not always necessary.

-What you need to look for is flexibility for the size fluctuations, padding for extra milk leaks protection, and of course a bra that provides easy access to your breasts at all times.
+What you need to look for is flexibility for the size fluctuations, padding for extra milk leak protection, and of course a bra that provides easy access to your breasts at all times.

 A seamless nursing bra will best accommodate the change in your breast size, which you may notice before and after nursing and through the course of the period during which you will breastfeed your baby.